Review by Annabel

 Elin and Stewart are at home in this setting which gives them an advantage over their pursuers – who appear to include Brits and Americans as well as Kennikin’s Russian mob.
 The layers of subterfuge and intrigue are labyrinthine, but it’s the chase and the action that make this novel so enjoyable.
 Iceland itself has perhaps the starring role though and Bagley visited for research in 1969, and the 1979 BBC Scotland mini-series was also filmed on location.

 I’d forgotten everything about this novel apart from it being set in Iceland.
 Since a lot of the action takes place in wild places, it’s scarcely dated – today, satellite phones would replace the radio set, but otherwise little else would have changed.
-I was glad that Bagley let Elin stay with Stewart – she more than proves the equal of the sardonic action-hero Stewart on many occasions.
+I was glad that Bagley let Elin stay with Stewart – she more than proves the equal of action-hero Stewart on many occasions.

 Once again, I found Running Blind to be a complete page-turner and I’m looking forward to re-reading some more of Bagley’s exciting thrillers.